mvolkmann/blog/src/swift/ARKit.md

 - Tap the "+" after the heading "Action Sequence".
 - In the popup that appears, select a behavior type.

+To cause an action to execute simultaneously with the action before it, drag it on top of the previous action and drop it.

 To play a behavior in order to see its effect:

 - Tap a behavior in the left nav to select it.